 The Burton U.S. Open Slopestyle Semi-Finals kicked off without a hitch on Wednesday 7 March 2018.
 Vail Mountain Resort had some of the sickest conditions, with decent powder and bluebird skies throughout.
-Having riders of this caliber meant that we were in for a treat and trust me we’ve been treated with some of the gnarliest runs imaginable.
-This year’s Burton U.S. Open Slopestyle Semi-Finals had so many Olympic athletes at attendance, but after the first run the top three riders weren’t even part of that Games list.
+Having riders of this calibre meant that we were in for a treat and trust me we’ve been treated with some of the gnarliest runs imaginable.
+This year’s Burton U.S. Open Slopestyle Semi-Finals had so many Olympic athletes in attendance, but after the first run, the top three riders weren’t even part of that Games list.

 Burton U.S. Open Slopestyle Semi-Finals Recap

 Our defending U.S. Open champion Anna Gasser had a slow start to this event.
 Going as early in as she did make it a bit difficult to structure a game plan.
 Being one of the first riders mean that she didn’t have the opportunity to check out what her competition is bringing to the fight and if you want to add to the list of issues of going first, this means that she had to set the bar for other riders to raise.
 By the second run, Gasser knew what she had to do next.
 She’s no stranger to pressure and jumped to 2nd place, with a score of 80.95.

 Jamie Anderson took the spot at 1st place and it’s no surprise to anyone after her run included; a sick boardslide to 270 out in the upper rail section, back-to-back 540s and an epic giant frontside 720 mute off the final jump.
 Anderson has quite the list of achievements under her name and that’s why she knows exactly how it’s done.
 She’s won 5 Burton U.S. Open slopestyle championships and 2 Olympic gold medals for slopestyle.

 Men’s Slopestyle Semi-Finals